buba-vms/deploy-react-app-btp-tutorial/README.md

   }
 }
 ```
-* every approuter needs a file called `xs-app.json` that describes it's routing behavior, so create it inside the `approuter` folder with the following content
+* every approuter needs a file called `xs-app.json` that describes its routing behavior, so create it inside the `approuter` folder with the following content
 cf create-service html5-apps-repo app-host tutorial-html5-host
 ```json
 {